Test the UI with MTA

 Mendix App testing

-• a microflow call to "Locate_MxWidget" in the Starter Kit _Private folder.
+- a microflow call to "Locate_MxWidget" in the Starter Kit

 See the Mendix Platform Supported Widgets for some examples.
 The structure used there can be duplicated for any Mendix Page.

 A Mendix Page is not the same scope as a page in the Browser, but Mendix Pages can be on top of each other (Popups over Responsive pages).
-Therefore, it is recommended to always use the Locator microflows inside the "Get_Locator_By_Locator" folder, to narrow the scope to only one Mendix Page.
+Use the Locator microflows inside the "Get_Locator_By_Locator" folder, to narrow the scope to only one Mendix Page.
+Use the microflows inside the "Get_Locator_By_Page" only for page a-specific elements (like menuitems).

 In order to identify a Mendix Page, it is necessary to fill in the Page class on the Mendix Page in Studio Pro.